isabella232/limitless-flows-blueprint/blueprint/index-hold.md

 ## Solution components

 1. **Limitless GigCX** - A product your organization can use to quickly build a qualifier crowd of exports to resolve customer support tickets.
 The expert is available 24/7, in any language, to deliver support and lower cost.
-You can find out more about Limitless GigCX at: <https://www.limitlesstech.com/>
+You can find out more about Limitless GigCX [here](https://www.limitlesstech.com/).

 2. **Genesys Cloud Architect Flows** - A drag and drop web-based design tool that dictates how Genesys Cloud handles inbound or outbound interactions.